-Before completing her studies in History of Design (MA) at the Royal College of Art/V&A in London, Emma had established keen interests in both education (BA Hons) at Leeds Metropolitan University (BA Hons) and social anthropology of learning at Brunel University (MSc).
+Before completing her studies in History of Design (MA) at the Royal College of Art/Victoria and Albert Museum (V&A) in London, Emma had established keen interests in both education (BA Hons) at Leeds Metropolitan University (BA Hons) and social anthropology of learning at Brunel University (MSc).
 Emma has taught general design history/theory programmes alongside more specific fashion history/theory courses at University of Creative Arts, University of East London and the Foundation of International Education.

 In 2011, Emma had a consulting role on ClosetSwap, a web-based game produced by Channel 4, aimed at a youth audience to raise national awareness about sustainable fashion.
 Since 2014, Emma is a regular contributor to Worn Through, an academic blog focused on fashion.